AdamKyle/flare/resources/info/adventure/section-2.md

 ## Repeating Adventures

 You can repeat adventures over and over again as much as you like.
 You will how ever only recieve the quest reward item once.

+## Canceling Adventures

+At anytime during the adventuring process you can cancel the adventure.
+You will not get any rewards, other then the floors you have covered already assuming any floors have been covered.

+Your adventure will not be considered complete until you do all the floors.